vsmalladi/tfsee-manuscript/manuscript.md

 Kernel density plot representations were used to express the univariate distribution of ChIP-seq reads under peaks, RNA-seq reads for protein-coding genes and GRO-seq reads for short paired and short unpaired eRNAs.
 The kernel density plots were calculated in Python (ver.
 2.7.11) using the kdeplot function from [seaborn](http://seaborn.pydata.org/) version 0.7.1 [@qxfTM222] with default parameters.

-### Defining Transcription Start Sites
+### Defining Transcription Start Sites and Promoters

 We made distinct transcription start sites (TSS) for protein-coding genes from Gencode version 19 [@15rkMH6SD] annotations using MakeGencodeTSS [@tDy18Yol].
+We identified active promoters, as identified by H3K4me3 [@9O9ugXze].
+A RPKM cutoff of $\geq$ 1 for H3K4me3 in at least one cell line was used to identify a peak as an active enhancer (Figure {@fig:density_plot}A).

+### Enhancer calling by ChIP-seq

+#### *Calling Active Enhancers*.

+We built a universe of peak calls by merging the peaks from individual cell lines for histone modifications (H3K4me1 and H3K27ac) and stratifying the boundaries to remove overlaps/redundancies occurring from the union of all peaks.
+Potential enhancers were defined as peaks that were $>$ 3kb from known TSS, protein coding genes from Gencode version 19 annotations [@15rkMH6SD], and H3K4me3 peaks.
+A RPKM cutoff of $\geq$ 1 for H3K4me1 and H3K27ac (Figure {@fig:density_plot}B and C) in at least one cell line was used to identify a peak as an active enhancer.
+The universe of active enhancers was assembled using the cutoffs noted above for each cell line and was used for further analyses.

+#### *Motif Analyses*.

+De novo motif analyses were performed on a 1 kb region ($\pm$ 500 bp) surrounding the peak summit for the top 10000 enhancers, using the command-line version of MEME-ChIP from MEME Suite version 4.11.1 [@dwj6qSn3; @TfukIx2u].
+The following parameters were used for motif prediction: (1) zero or one occurrence per sequence (-mod zoops); (2) number of motifs (-nmotifs 15); (3) minimum, maximum width of the motif (-minw 8, -maxw 15).
+All the other parameters were set at the default.
+The predicted motifs from MEME were matched to known motifs in the JASPAR database (JASPAR_CORE_2016_vertebrates.meme) [@1DrZNoXOU] using TOMTOM [@1C9AIanMe].

 ### Enhancer calling by GRO-seq